-Prerequisites: admission to superintendent program or consent of instructor.
+Hours: 3 classroom + 0 lab/studio Prerequisites: admission to superintendent program or consent of instructor.
 Co-requisites: EDA 681.

-Designed to assist those desiring to be certified as a school superintendent to understand, appreciate and acquire strategic planning skills.
-The ability to plan, acquiring the skills needed in formulating plans and demonstrating the ability and skills to execute plans are all critical skills and tools individuals must possess to successfully perform in the role of a public school superintendent
+Taught: Spring only Designed to assist those desiring to be certified as a school superintendent to understand, appreciate and acquire strategic planning skills.
+The ability to plan, acquiring the skills needed in formulating plans and demonstrating the ability and skills to execute plans are all critical skills and tools individuals must possess to successfully perform in the role of a public school superintendent.